-All across the country, and right here in Colorado, people struggle to gain access to the affordable, quality health care they deserve.
+In Colorado, and all across the country, people struggle to gain access to the affordable, quality health care they deserve.
 While LGBT Coloradans face many of the same health care challenges as heterosexual and non-transgender Coloradans, they also encounter unique obstacles to fulfilling their specific health needs.
 Yet, we know little about how one’s sexual orientation or gender identity and expression might impact a person’s ability to interact with the health care system and receive equitable care.

 One Colorado Releases New Videos on LGBT Health Barriers

 In June 2013, we released two videos as part of our work to change our health care system so it better serves our community.
 The first — “Barriers to Transgender Health” — features three transgender Coloradans and their stories about navigating a system that fails to recognize their needs.
 The second video — “Invisible: The State of LGBT Health” — underscores the everyday fears and hurdles that LGBT Coloradans face in getting the care they need, just because of who we are.

 2013 saw many positive changes in health care for LGBT Coloradans.
 From continued work on implementing the Affordable Care Act to the expansion of Medicaid in Colorado, our families will benefit greatly from the progress we’ve made this year.

 In April 2013, the Colorado Division of Insurance (DOI) released a bulletin which states that health insurance plans cannot discriminate based on sexual orientation, including transgender status.
 For more information about what this means, refer to this FAQ page and watch this video below, featuring former One Colorado Executive Director Brad Clark and Dede de Percin from Colorado Consumer Health Initiative.